-Length of the word and character is found by successively penetrating each column in the binary image to find the first and last pixels in the image and store their column numbers.
+Length of the word is found by successively penetrating each column in the binary image to find the first and last pixels in the image and store their column numbers.
 The length of the image is calculated by subtracting the column number of last pixel to the column number of first pixel.

-Fig. 2 Length of the character
+Fig. 2.
+Length of the word